List of My Little Pony: Equestria Girls animations: Rainbow Rocks and Friendship Games complementary shorts (2014–2015)

 Feature films Rainbow Rocks and Friendship Games are each accompanied by a series of animated shorts released online.
 8 animated shorts which served as a prelude to Rainbow Rocks were released in 2014, followed by 3 encore shorts to Rainbow Rocks and 5 prelude shorts to Friendship Games (in total, 8 animated shorts) in 2015.
 The shorts are also included in physical home media releases of the films as a part of special features.

 Canterlot Shorts (2017)

 The Canterlot Shorts (as referred by Hasbro, even though the title card for this series has nothing but an Equestria Girls logo) was premiered on July 30, 2017, on Discovery Family (where it is billed together with the music videos as Summertime Shorts) as a part of the channel's "Summer Splash" seasonal event.
-The series is the only animated media in the Equestria Girls franchise to be produced by Boulder Media in the Republic of Ireland (which Hasbro Studios acquired in 2016), and all episodes were written by Gillian M. Berrow (who also wrote the novelization of first Equestria Girls film as well as most of the Friendship Is Magic novels).
+The series is the only animated media in the Equestria Girls franchise to be produced by Boulder Media in the Ireland (which Hasbro Studios acquired in 2016), and all episodes were written by Gillian M. Berrow (who also wrote the novelization of first Equestria Girls film as well as most of the Friendship Is Magic novels).
 The shorts were later released internationally on YouTube by Hasbro through its official channel.